 Google (Nasdaq: GOOG) shares have topped $1,000, up 1,076% since it started trading.
 But is this another dot com bubble?
 Fitz-Gerald advises investors how to tackle the tech market today.

 They used to call it dark fiber...

-It was the 1990s.
-Telecom firms plowed billions into fiber optic networks to prepare for the coming explosion in traffic for the web, wireless systems, and computer networks.
+It was the 1990s, when Telecom firms were plowing billions into fiber optic networks to prepare for the coming explosion in traffic for the web, wireless systems, and computer networks.